elunna/hackem/hackem_changelog.md

     - no longer a series of mazes, but are mines-style levels with lava.
     - Areas such as the Sanctum and the entrance to the Wizard's Tower have also been adjusted.
     - Cerberus now guards the entrance to Gehennom.
-    - Vlad the Impaler's tower has undergone a complete revamp.
+    - Vlad the Impaler's tower is the vanilla version
     - Vibrating square: messages when player is near

 - [x] Vecna's Domain